CorinneAline/MiniShop/readme.md

 Get a csv file of products ordered by name

-The file is store in your_project/var/export, filename 'export-products.csv'
+The file will be stored in your_project/var/export, filename 'export-products.csv'

 ```php bin/console app:export-products-csv```